nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ![Command](images/Command.png "Class diagram of Command component")
 *Class diagram of the Command component*

-Commands are the main classes to be executed in PAC.
+Commands are the main classes to be executed in Pac.
 All of the specific Command classes inherit the base Command abstract class, and utilize its abstract execute() method.
 A subclass of Command is created and executed when the professor input a corresponding command.

 ### Parser
 *Class diagram of the Parser component*
 There are total of four Parser classes as shown below.
-Each Parser class correspond to a feature of PAC.
+Each Parser class correspond to a feature of Pac.

 | Parser                    | Created in                                                    |
 |---------------------------|---------------------------------------------------------------|